d3longas/d3longas.github.io/README.md

-# d3longas.github.io
+# Hi! 👋
-My personal portfolio, with my featured repositories.
+I will post here my featured projects, displaying what i have learned and what i'm currently working on